gin113/test/README.md

 ## Start

-To start playing type the command !play.
+To start playing type the command <code>!play</code>.
 It will create a new village with 300 clay, 300 clay and 300 iron.
 It also comes with pre-built buildings that are required to play the game.

 ## Resources